Applying for confirmation

 The procedures are also different depending on whether or not the deceased left a will.
-If they did not leave a will, you might hear the estate being referred to as ‘intestate’; if they did leave a will, you might hear the estate being referred to as ‘testate’.
+If they did not leave a will, you might hear the estate being referred to as 'intestate'; if they did leave a will, you might hear the estate being referred to as 'testate'.
 If there was a will left and it complies with all of the legal requirements in Scotland, then the information noted above in relation to small and large estates will apply.
-If they did not leave a will and it is a small estate, then you may have to get a bond of caution before you apply for confirmation of the estate, further information on this can be received from the sheriff clerk.
+If they did not leave a will, then you may have to get a bond of caution before you apply for confirmation of the estate, further information on this can be received from the sheriff clerk.
 If it is a large estate, and there is no will, there is an additional step in the procedure.
 You would need to apply to be appointed executor, using the dative petition procedure.
 We would advise seeking legal advice in relation to this.

 Forms and Guidance Notes

 Forms and guidance notes for the small estate procedure can be found in the small estates section.

 Forms and information for the large estate procedure can be found in the large estate section.

 - where the original executor has died or has become incapacitated without fully administering the estate of the deceased (Ad non executa); or

 - where additional estate is discovered or where estate has been wrongly valued in the original confirmation and the principal executors appointed will not, or cannot act (Ad omissa).